umbraco/UmbracoDocs/Tutorials/Multilanguage-Setup/index.md

 5. Click on the link to view the new language varied node in the browser.
 6. Alternatively, you can add the domain name to your localhost in the browser.
 For example: <http://localhost:xxxx/da/>

-For viewing purposes, I've added stylesheet to my website.
+For viewing purposes, I've added a stylesheet to my website.
 The final result should look similar to the image below:

 Danish Version: ![Danish version of Contact Us page](images/final-result-dk.png)